Code-Institute-Submissions/amegeddon-The-Thinker-Game/README.md

 ## Features

 The website has just the one webpage and utilises a hide or Display function to toggle between the three game sections: 1.
-Start Game 2.
-Game Area 3.
-End Game.
+Home page/Start Screen 2.
+Main Game Screen 3.
+End Screen.
 The game incorporates the following features:

-### Home screen
+### Home screen/Start Screen

-#### Title
+- Game title

-### Difficulty level screen
+- Game instructions

-- User can choose from three different difficulty levels; easy, medium and hard.
+- Three difficulty level buttons (easy, medium, and hard) enabling users to choose their preferred level of challenge.

-- User stories covered: 3, 13
+- User stories covered: 1, 2, 8, 9

 <details><summary>See feature</summary>
 <img src="docs/">